oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

    Then scroll down.

 6. By default, Spatial Studio allows only HTTPS access, which requires additional configuration for secure access.
-If you are creating a temporary instance you can go ahead and uncheck this box.
-This will provide you HTTPS and HTTP access.
+To enable both HTTPS and HTTP you may uncheck this box.
+However read the important note under the checkbox before unchecking it.
 Enter a Spatial Studio Admin User Name This user name will be case sensitive.

    ![Spatial Studio Advanced Configuration](images/mp-07.png)